Znerual/AIEditor/Readme.md

 docker run --name eddy_database -p 5432:5432 -e POSTGRES_PASSWORD=1234 -e PGDATA=D:\Code\Node.js\AIEditor\backend\db -d postgres
 ```

-In the next step, we will create the right database:
+In the next step, we will create the right database, run this in a separate terminal while the container is running:

 ```bash
 docker exec -it eddy_database psql -U postgres